Neural Radiance Fields for the Real World: A Survey: Reconstruction Tasks

 \subsubsection{Surface Losses}

 Accessing a surface representation during training allows adding surface regularization terms to the neural rendering loss.
-With regard to implicit methods, ~\citet{grop2020implicit} show that it is possible to obtain a smooth and accurate representation by employing the Eikonal term, which encourages the representation to have a unit norm gradient.
-To further encourage smoothness, Neuralangelo~\cite{neuralangelo} proposes to regularize the mean curvature of their \gls{sdf} representation.
+With regard to implicit methods, ~\citet{grop2020implicit} show that it is possible to obtain a smooth and accurate representation by employing the Eikonal term, which encourages the representation to have a unit-norm gradient.
+To further encourage smoothness, Neuralangelo~\cite{neuralangelo} regularizes the mean curvature of their \gls{sdf} representation.

 Explicit methods, on the other hand, often customize regularization terms to their representation.
 NVDIFFREC~\cite{nvdiffrec} penalizes the \gls{sdf} sign change at the edges of the tetrahedral grid, reducing random faces and floaters.
 VMesh~\cite{vmesh} optimizes the mesh by comparing its silhouette and depth map with the opacity and depth value rendered from the initial \gls{sdf} stage. ~\citet{wang2023adaptive} encourage smoothness of a shell representation by regularizing its spatially varying kernel size.